aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 1. Open the mdm.txt file under test-data directory.
 It is populated based on test data that was used as part of this lab.
 It represents the HL7 message for the same patient loaded in FHIR repository.

 1. Upload the file to s3 folder using the command below.
 It would trigger the flow to extract the data from OBX segments, run it through Comprehend Medical, extract the Condition resources and enrich data in FHIR repository.
-Use the DATA_INPUT_BUCKET name retrieved from step 10.
+Use the DATA_INPUT_BUCKET name retrieved [here](#get-data-input-bucket).

     ```
     aws s3 cp mdm.txt s3://<<DATA_INPUT_BUCKET>>/input/hl7/mdm.txt